Nicholas Kotar, Authoris creating novels and stories inspired by Slavic fairy tales and myths

 Join to help create:

-- A new podcast featuring classic Slavic fairy tales and modern reinterpretations, available exclusively for Patreon supporters!
+- A new podcast featuring classic Slavic fairy tales with analysis

 I’m Nicholas Kotar.
 I write epic fantasy and science fiction inspired by Slavic fairy tales.
-My publishing house, Waystone Press, publishes 12 books per year with your help.
+My publishing house, Waystone Press, publishes 4 books a year with your help.

 Fairy tales, particularly Russian fairy tales, have profound, even spiritual meaning that makes them worth reading again and again.
 Russian philosopher Ivan Ilyin suggests in his wonderful lecture “The Spiritual Meaning of Stories” that they are indispensable for those of us who have lost our ability to see and appreciate the beautiful and transcendent in life.